 Colour Flutter is a scene that sees the city’s passions and endurance in celebrating ancient festivals, where some are intangible parts of China’s cultural heritage, such as the Cheung Chau Bun Festival.
 These festivals are often to drive away plague and devil spirits, praying for the deaths as well as celebrating the greatness of ancient heroes.
 Flags are extensively used in Chinese festivals, to decorate and spread the festive mood, where in the scene, one will see imagined drama of the flags in different colours dancing and whirling in the air.
 They form words in Chinese like “節慶” (festivals), “合家平安” (wish for the safety and peace in the family), “風調雨順” (wish for good weather), as if it is a greeting from and celebration among the flags in a local manner.

-The kinetic typography created in the above scenes are not only manifestations of Hong Kong’s culture – its deep-rooted Chinese values and way of living along with its metropolitan identity – but also to summon up how the city holds a multi-layer identity and infinite energy.
+The motion designs created in the above scenes are not only manifestations of Hong Kong’s culture – its deep-rooted Chinese values and way of living along with its metropolitan identity – but also to summon up how the city holds a multi-layer identity and infinite energy.

 DATE | TIME

 3/F, Grand Hall, HKCEC, 1 Expo Drive, Wan Chai, Hong Kong